allanhojgaardjensen/breakfastcoding/README.md

     application/hal+json

 This is mainly done to show how coexistence thus moving along is possible.

-Furthermore the resource "/greetings/{greeting}" is now made with the content version scheme using "application/hal+json" as producer content-type and showing how to use the actual version of content.
+The resource "/greetings/{greeting}" using the content version scheme using "application/hal+json" as producer content-type and showing how to use the actual version of content, which is now.

+    application/hal+json;concept=greeting;v=3

+if a consumer has the need to go back to a previous version, once a version 2 e.g.

+    application/hal+json;concept=greeting;v=2

+Please not that the earliest version has been deprecated here

     application/hal+json;concept=greeting;v=1

-if a consumer has the need to go back to that version, once a version 2 e.g.

-    application/hal+json;concept=greeting;v=2

-is created in a near future.
+If a consumer calls the service and uses _application/hal+json;concept=greeting;v=1_ in the _Accept_ header the response contains a `X-Status` `deprecated` in order to signal to the consumer that the support for this version is about to end at some time.
+The consumer can then make a request through the issue ticketing system at the service implementor to get a potential prolonged support for that service.

 ## Working with the service